bramp/blog/content/post/2018/01/16/measuring-percentile-latency/index.md

 </tbody>
 </table>

 So in this example, Server A and Server B have 2,842 and 2,811 samples respectively between 1.024s and 2.048s.
 Meaning across both these servers, there were 5,653 requests that took between 1 and 2 seconds.
-Using the same techniques on this combined histogram allows us to calculate the aggregated percentiles.
+Using the same linear approximation techniques on this combined histogram allows us to calculate the aggregated percentiles.

 This kind of aggregation works well, and is lightweight enough to collect across even a large fleet of servers.
-Then in a centralised location (perhaps the machine doing the monitoring) the aggregate percentiles can be calculate the, and per server percentiles can be drilled down to if needed.
+Then in a centralised location (perhaps the machine doing the monitoring) the aggregate percentiles can be calculated.
+If needed per server percentiles can be drilled down, as that data is retained.
 A lot simpler than maintaining the full set (10,000) values from each server.

 # Time

 Typically, these percentiles want to be measured over time.
 For example, we want to know the 99%tile aggregated across all the servers for every minute, or hour of the day.
 To achieve this we need to store the histogram at fixed intervals, say every minute.
-There is a naive approach, where every minute we reset the histogram counts to zero.
+There is again a naive approach, where every minute we reset the histogram counts to zero.
 Allowing each server to only be counting the values in the last minute.
 Conceptuation this is easy to reason about, but introduces subtle synchronisation issues.
 What happens if each server has a slightly different definition of when a minute starts? or that collection is delayed and histograms are not aggregated (before being reset)?

 A more robust way is to never reset the histogram, but to always keep increasing counts.
 Then to calculate the value for a particular interval (say the last minute), you subtract the most recent histogram from the previous minute’s histogram.
-This is a little bit more work, but a lot more robust.
+This is a little bit more work, but a lot more flexible.

 To explore this concept, lets begin with a simpler (non-histogram) example, say calculating requests per second.
 If we store a running counter of requests, then if you recall your calculus, the rate per second, is the differential.
 That is, the delta between two values.